HomeAbuse

 The dress changes the presentation.
 It does not automatically erase the social training, social power, physical threat potential, or cultural habit of centering male people.

-But when a woman wears a dress, especially in a world shaped by male entitlement, she is often read through the lens of female availability, vulnerability, beauty standards, sexual access, and “you should have known better” blame.
+When a woman wears a dress, especially in a world shaped by male entitlement, she is often read through the lens of female availability, vulnerability, beauty standards, sexual access, and “you should have known better” blame.

 This is the biggest difference of all.
 She will be blamed, shamed, and perhaps slurred.
 They routinely set misogyny to music now….and not just the music created by Black people.